microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 15. Under 'Preferred Azure PowerShell Version' set the value to 1.0.0

-16. Click 'Save & Queue' at the top of the screen
+16. Click 'Save & Queue' at the top of the screen, and click 'Save & Queue'

-17. In the 'Save build pipeline and queue' dialog window you can leave all options default and click the 'Save & Queue' button.
+17. In the 'Run pipeline' dialog window you can leave all options default and click the 'Save and run' button.

 18. At the top of the window you will now see 'Build \#x has been queued' with the \#x being a hyperlink.
 Click it.